 To be fair, Microsoft’s hardware woes are bigger than just Surface, which is also victim to the worst PC market maybe ever.
-The “Devices” business includes the troubled HoloLens, which reports have already claimed is dead;, the rather iffy Surface Duo; and the Xbox, which also suffered revenue declines.
-The Surface business undoubtedly makes up the bulk of Devices revenue, however it all shakes out.
+The “Devices” business includes the troubled HoloLens, which reports have already claimed is dead; the rather iffy Surface Duo; and the Xbox, which also suffered revenue declines.
+The Surface business undoubtedly makes up a huge portion of Devices revenue, however it all shakes out.

-But the perfect storm that helped sink Microsoft’s Devices business this quarter represents a perfect opportunity for Microsoft to reinvent the Surface: not make it larger (the Surface Hub), smaller (the Surface Go), cheaper (the Surface Laptop Go) or some variation on the theme.
-Instead, Microsoft has a chance to reinvigorate Surface entirely.
+But the perfect storm that helped sink Microsoft’s Devices business this quarter represents a perfect opportunity for Microsoft to reinvent the Surface.
+And the company should not make it larger (like the Surface Hub), or smaller (the Surface Go), or cheaper (the Surface Laptop Go) or some variation on the theme.
+Instead, Microsoft has a chance to reimagine Surface entirely.

-What this means is that Microsoft is going to have to break from its theme of much of the past decade, productivity, and embrace what its Windows business is rediscovering: creativity.
+What this means is that Microsoft is going to have to embrace what its Windows business is rediscovering: creativity.

 Mark Hachman / IDG

 The AI-powered Microsoft Designer and Clipchamp’s video editor simply feel different than other Microsoft apps.
 They’re alive, and pulse with a vibrancy that Microsoft’s other apps lack.
-If Microsoft’s mission for Surface is still to subsume itself in service to the software, then it’s missing an opportunity.
-Step forward and embrace Microsoft’s creative renaissance.
+If Microsoft’s mission for Surface is to showcase an innovative software experience, then it’s missing an opportunity.
+Microsoft needs to step forward and embrace its own creative renaissance.

-Start asking the questions: What can Microsoft do to empower creators that it hasn’t done, to date?
+Start asking these questions: What can Microsoft do to empower creators?
 Is that tool the Surface Laptop Studio, the Surface Studio, or something else?
 Fans have been clamoring for a standalone Studio monitor for years.
-Is now the right time?
+Is now the time?

-The largest question of all is one that Microsoft and many others may be brainstorming right now: what does an AI-powered PC look like?
-If Microsoft is inventing in OpenAI and retooling itself to empower all of its consumer and business apps with AI capabilities, what changes does that make to the hardware?
+The largest question of all is one that Microsoft and many others may be brainstorming right now: What does an AI-powered PC look like?
+If Microsoft is inventing in OpenAI and retooling itself to empower all of its consumer and business apps with AI capabilities, how does that effort inform new hardware?
 Do we see Windows evolve into a translation platform between English and native code?
-One of the small notations Microsoft’s Nadella made was to note that Microsoft’s Power platform would gain AI capabilities, so that you’ll be able to write apps by simply describing what they’ll do.
+Microsoft’s Nadella noted that Microsoft’s Power platform would gain AI capabilities, so you’ll be able to write apps by simply describing what they’ll do.
 Does that imply a future where we dictate our own applications?
-Who knows?

 Keep in mind that these are criticisms, not condemnations.
 At the launch of the Surface Pro 3, Panay addressed the haters.
 “By the way, we’ve read plenty of negative [coverage], and we learn and we take and we grow and we feed, and we get better,” he said then.

 We’d expect nothing less.
-It all feels like Microsoft is on the cusp of….something.
-What Microsoft and Panay will have to decide is, will Surface lead — or follow?
+It feels like Microsoft is on the cusp of….something.
+What Microsoft and Panay will have to decide is, will Surface lead or follow?